 A business engineer borrows experimentation from business modeling

-Another key aspect is business modeling.
+Another critical aspect is business modeling.
 It’s another foundational pillar of business engineering.

-In short, the business engineer doesn’t take any truth for a given and business modeling becomes useful to test these beliefs in the real world.
+In short, the business engineer doesn’t take any truth for a given, and business modeling becomes helpful in testing these beliefs in the real world.

 A business engineer starts by following the money, but it moves through the layer of a business to find its core asset

-However, the revenue model is just the starting point for guessing what’s the core strength of a business.
+However, the revenue model is just the starting point for guessing a business’s core strength.

-And the business engineer peels off the various layers, moving from the revenue model to the financial model (understand revenues in conjunction with cost structure, and cash generation), and the core moat (technology, product, distribution, and marketing).
+And the business engineer peels off the various layers, moving from the revenue model to the financial model (understanding revenues in conjunction with the cost structure and cash generation) and the core moat (technology, product, distribution, and marketing).

 A business engineer understands the intricacies of a complex system, where figuring out the problem is the real problem!

-The business world is a complex system, with a lot of noise, where the most difficult part is figuring out the problem at hand.
+The business world is a complex system with a lot of noise, and the most difficult part is figuring out the problem at hand.